Finding a home - First time buyer

 What does buying off-plan mean?

-Step 1: Explore suitable developments
+Step 1: Explore suitable off-plan developments

 • Visit show homes: If available, visit the show homes in your desired area to get an idea of the build quality and design.